Ergonovine Maleate Injection

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

-- If you have any of these health problems: High blood pressure, induction of labor or threatened spontaneous abortion.
+- If you have any of these health problems: A certain health problem called pre-eclampsia, seizures during pregnancy (eclampsia), induction of labor, or threatened spontaneous abortion.

 - Tell dentists, surgeons, and other doctors that you use this drug.

 - Do not use this drug for longer than you were told by your doctor.

 - Your doctor will be watching your blood pressure closely.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Very bad dizziness or passing out.